 Quality Control: Process Verification Prior to Distribution

 Quality Assurance is an important aspect of eye banking as it ensures that the corneal tissue that is provided for transplant, research, and education has gone through a series of processes and steps that have been validated and verified prior to distribution.
 Process verification enables an eye bank to catch any errors or deviations before the tissue is distributed.
-The speakers will define and discuss process verification, presenting real case studies to highlight what happens if verification is not completed prior to distribution.
+The speakers define and discuss process verification, presenting real case studies to highlight what happens if verification is not completed prior to distribution.

 The session will include: